joinpursuit/AC-DSA-JS/Hashes/README.md

 2. Given a block of text find the 5 most common words.

-3. Write the song Old Mac Donald using a hash table and two stacks.
+3. Write the song Old Mac Donald using an array of objects.
 The order in which each animal is introduced doesn't matter.
 	```
 	Old Mac Donald had a farm